 Students who plan to apply to the Genetics Training Program should generally take graduate level Genetics (BGGN223, BIOM252, or equivalent) during the first year.
 Applications will include a brief description of the proposed thesis research relevant to genetics or genomics, a nomination letter from the proposed mentor, and copies of undergraduate and first year graduate transcripts.
 The research proposal should emphasize the questions being asked and the general approach that will be used to address them.
 Nomination letters should indicate the mentor's level of support for both the student and the program and may highlight aspects of the student's qualifications, background, or abilities beyond grades or test scores that should be considered.

-Faculty who wish to join the Genetics Training Program should submit an NIH Biosketch with Other Support inforation, a statement of research and a statement of teaching and service relevant to the Genetics Training Program.
+Faculty who wish to join the Genetics Training Program are encouraged to contact the program director.
+For review by the Steering Committee, faculty should submit an NIH Biosketch with Other Support information, a statement of research and a statement of teaching and service relevant to the Genetics Training Program.
 The Steering Committee will review new faculty affiliations at the same time they review Student Applications.